 This is an opportunity to join together by computer or phone and build the beloved community.
 Check-in from your place, hear from one another, share your vision of nonviolent changes we want to see in our lives and society.

 In these times of physical distance, we can take the opportunity to gather as community, grow in core understanding of nonviolence and anti-racism education, and work together in outreach all via virtual platforms.

 Join the next Beloved Community Cafe signing up for our newsletter or emailing email@example.com for the Zoom link.
 The next Beloved Community Cafe will take place October 23rd.

 COVID-19 AND THE RCNV

-The RCNV Executive Committee closed RCNV to public events and meetings until July 1st, 2020, when we will reassess.
+The RCNV Executive Committee closed RCNV to public events and meetings until further notice.

 Listening to local and national health leaders, and the experience of RCNV Board President Jorge Mendez, who works with health centers, we decided to help slow the spread of the corona virus by stopping public gatherings at RCNV.